-To develop a transducer like this, which can be easily manufactured and inexpensive without compromising sound quality, the WAT team thoroughly investigated the influence of many design elements before settling on a final version.
+The fabrication method makes it possible to reproduce the transducers at a significantly lower cost than traditional electrostatic speakers.
+This means that for the first time, electrostatics of many design elements before settling on a final version.
 "We had developed numerous prototypes that clearly performed.
 The big issue was that we were not entirely sure how varying individual material and design parameters affected the transducer's performance," Roberts says.

-The dynamics of the HPEL are
+The dynamics of the HPEL are dependent on the